tdvietdev/tdvietdev/README.md

 - The teacher assigns homework to the students
 - Students submit homework to the teacher
 - Student post activity
-- Students create albums for their activities
+- Students create albums for their activities,...
-- ...

 <p align="center">
   <b>***</b>